Perennial pepperweed

 Common names: broad-leaved peppergrass, tall whitetop, Virginia pepperweed, perennial pepperweed, broad-leaf peppergrass

 Leaves/Stems: The waxy leaves are bright green to a gray waxy color.
 The leaves on top may have smooth or toothed margins.
 Stem leaves are larger and are stalked where upper leaves toward the top of the plant are shorter with shorter stalks.
 The larger leaves can grow off the stem to up to 12 inches long.
-All of the leaves have a noticeable white vein running through it.
+All of the leaves have a noticeable white vein running through them.
 (1,2,3,4,5)

-Flowers: Flowers occur on top of the plant in big dense clusters
+Flowers: Flowers in big dense

-Environments Favorable to Infestation: It is known to
+Environments Favorable to Infestation: It is known

 mountain tops.
 (1,4,5)

-Chemical Control: Glyphosate + 2,4-D was found to be
+Chemical Control: Glyphosate + 2,4-D was found

 http://www.oneplan.org/Crop/noxWeeds/nxWeed19.htm